vpodpecan/LEPAMTIC/README.md

 #### LLM
 You can use OpenAI API, Google API or local models (ollama).
 When using OpenAI or Google API, save the API key into a file which will be read by the extractor.
-When using local models, set the `base_url` parameter which points to your local server hosting the modell.
+When using local models, set the `base_url` parameter which points to your local server hosting the model.

 #### Input data
 The extractor accepts `.csv` and `.xlsx` files with at least two columns: primary key and abstract.